RJDennis/ChebyshevApprox.jl/README.md

 nodes = chebyshev_extrema(n)
 ```

-The extended nodes and the Chebyshev-Vertesi nodes over the [1.0,-1.0] interval are obtained from:
+The extended nodes and the Vertesi nodes over the [1.0,-1.0] interval are obtained from:

 ```
 nodes = chebyshev_extended(n)
-nodes = chebyshev_vertesi(n)
+nodes = vertesi_nodes(n)
 ```

 respectively.